geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 We started the project without strict checks and it was a significant endeavor to change it, so we never had the time to do it.

-Every time we got an "X is undefined" error in the frontend, I regretted not imposing `strict: true` at the start of the project.
+Every time we got an "X is undefined" error in the frontend, I regretted not adding `strict: true` to the typescript configuration at the start of the project.

 # It felt wrong (would never do again)